Why is my shut-off valve low water pressure

 Can I replace a shut-off valve myself?

-Replacing a shut-off valve is generally a DIY-friendly task, but it does require turning off the main water supply and possibly some plumbing work.
-If you're not comfortable doing it yourself, it's best to call a professional plumber.
+Replacing a shut-off valve is generally a DIY-friendly task, but it does require turning off the main water supply, which can be tricky.
+If you're not comfortable shutting off the water or doing the replacement, it's best to hire a plumber.

 Connect with certified professionals in your area